CBI Economics's Avatar

 Post image

-Expectations for average selling price inflation eased in September to their weakest since October 2024 and now stand below the long-run average.
+Expectations for average selling price inflation eased in November, and stand in ling with the long-run average.

 Post image

-The latest CBI Industrial Trends Survey found that manufacturing output volumes fell in the three months to September, at a slower pace to the three months to August.
+The latest CBI Industrial Trends Survey found that manufacturing output volumes fell in the three months to November, the sharpest pace of decline since the three months to August 2020.
 Manufacturers expect output volumes to decline again in the next three months.

 Post image